HarryTheFairy/local_llm_assistant_cpu_feasibility/README.md

 # local_llm_assistant_cpu_feasibility
+## So far
+* Llama.cpp setup is very simple
+** For Windows11 just download a zip file from https://github.com/ggerganov/llama.cpp/releases/
+  *** in my case this was llama-b3066-bin-win-avx2-x64.zip
+  *** bin-win for the operating system Windows
+  *** x64 is the instruction set architecture (check with the CPU datasheet)
+  *** avx2 vectorization extention for the instruction set (check with the CPU datasheet) ** unzip the folder to a custom location eg.: C:/tools/llama-b3066-bin-win-avx2-x64 ** open a shell with a path into that unzipped folder
+*** note: cmd or powershell seem to not support the markdown syntax that the model answers with for code examples.
+This markdown text might not show up without any warning or errors.
+You can look for any other shell that supports this.
+GitBash might be a good accessible option but there are several others.
+** download a model in GGUF format.
+In my case this is: https://huggingface.co/QuantFactory/Meta-Llama-3-8B-Instruct-GGUF using the Q4_K quantization variant because apperently its a good bealance between speed and quality (not sure yet)
+** in the shell: ./main -m ./Meta-Llama-3-8B.Q4_K --instruct
+*** -m ./Meta-Llama-3-8B.Q4_K sets the FNAME or the filepath to the model
+  *** --instruct enable instruction mode.
+This is necessary so you can give instructuins to the model.
+Otherwise it will chat with itself.
+  *** examples often show -cml or --chatml i am not sure yet what that is
+  *** Alll the options can be read wiht ./main --help but not all options are universal.
+Some of them need to be supported by the model itself.
+** now you can chat with the model in the shell like a chatbot.

+## Open questions
+* Precombiled binaries of llama.cpp are super simple, but is there a benefit from compiling from sourcecode myself?
+I tried it with msys2 and failed so I skip this for now until I stuble over some information.
+* Whats the best indexing project for a RAG application with llama.cpp

 ## Main goal
 Using a large language model to understand and help with technical documentation.
 Looking features like: